IllusionMods/KoikatsuModdingTools/README.md

 * Automatically generate textures for low poly

 ## Credits
-Enimaroah for SB3UGS and updating it to support shader replacement, and also for the script which removes excess bones from imported .fbx files (for Blender .fbx compatibility)
+Enimaroah: SB3UGS and updating it to support shader replacement, and also for the script which removes excess bones from imported .fbx files (for Blender .fbx compatibility)

-Marco for the list file editor UI which I still have yet to finish
+Marco: List file editor UI which I still have yet to finish